ShaheenHossain/eagle-12.1/doc/reference/views.rst

 .. warning::

-   The Dashboard view is only available in Eagle ERP Enterprise.
+   The Dashboard view is only available in Eagle Enterprise.

 The dashboard view can display sub views, aggregates for some fields (over a domain), or even *formulas* (expressions which involves one or more aggregates).